Tips on dealing with insurance after a disaster

 - Don’t be concerned if your insurance documents have been lost or damaged.
 Insurance companies keep records electronically and only require the policyholder’s name and address in order to locate a policy.

-- The Insurance Council has advised that anyone who may be having difficulty finding their insurance documents, or who have queries about who their insurer may be, can contact the Insurance Council on 1300 728 228 for assistance.
+- The Insurance Council of Australia may be able to advise anyone who may be having difficulty finding their insurance documents, or who have queries about who their insurer may be, on 1800 734 621 for assistance.

-- The Investment and Financial Services Association (IFSA) has advised that affected individuals, or relatives and friends of people affected by natural disaster, who are unable to determine who their life insurer is can contact IFSA on (02) 9299 3022.
+- The Financial Services Council may also be able to assist affected individuals, or relatives and friends of people affected by natural disaster, who are unable to determine who their life insurer is, on (02) 9299 3022.

-- If you are having difficulty with your insurer regarding your claim, you can contact the Financial Ombudsman Service on 1300 78 08 08.
-The Financial Ombudsman Service is an independent dispute resolution service approved by ASIC and provided free to consumers.
+- If you are having difficulty with your insurer regarding your claim, you can contact the Australian Financial Complaints Authority (AFCA) on 1800 931 678.
+AFCA is an independent dispute resolution service provided free to consumers.

 - See the Law Handbook: Natural Disasters and Insurance